Note: The following message was written for the New Zealand Ministry of Education Reading Together® Briefing Meetings.

 There are other programmes out there but the thing about this one is that the families are involved.
 Reading Together® is receiving absolutely glowing feedback.

-In 2016, Fairhaven School DP Vicki Hiini commented on their implementation of the Reading Together® programme at Ngāti Moko Marae:
+In 2016, Fairhaven School DP Vicki Hiini reported on their implementation of the Reading Together® programme at Ngāti Moko Marae:

 These workshops have been truly fantastic. ... we have presented these workshops bilingually.
 We have given whānau mini-libraries to take home with books in English and Te Reo Māori.
 We have also modeled most parts of the workshops in Te Reo as well as English, including reading with a child, and reading from a dictionary.